 • having a digital date stamp for your work recorded in the Benelux Office for Intellectual Property’s (BOIP) iDEPOT.

-Please note: these measures do not give your any IP rights, they are extra proof that you were in possession of the work at a given time.
+Please note: these measures do not give you any IP rights.
+They are extra proof that you were in possession of the work at a given time.

-As an author or maker, you can transfer copyright in whole or in part (in Dutch):
+Authors (makers) can transfer their copyright in whole or in part (in Dutch):

-• You can issue the rights under licence to a museum or publisher for example.
-In this case, copyright remains with the author or maker, but permission is given to the museum or publisher to display, disseminate, or copy the work.
-This must be agreed in writing.
+• the author can issue the rights under licence to a museum or publisher for example.
+In this case, copyright remains with the author, but the museum or publisher has permission to display, disseminate, or copy the work.
+An exclusive licence must be agreed in writing.
+A non-exclusive licence can be agreed verbally as well.

 Copyright after death

-If you die, copyright is automatically transferred to your heirs.
-Copyright ceases to apply 70 years after the death of the work’s creator.
-This period starts on 1 January of the year after the creator died.
+If a copyright holder dies, their copyright is automatically transferred to their heirs.
+The copyright applies until 70 years after the death of the work’s creator.
+This period starts on 1 January of the year after the death of the creator.

 Copyright violation

-Is your work used without your permission, for example distributed, printed, or published on the internet?
+Is your original work used without your permission?
+For example, it is distributed, printed, published, or uploaded to the internet?
 Then this is a copyright violation (in Dutch).
-You can have further distribution prohibited by the court.
-You can also demand compensation for the damages.
+You can have the court prohibit further distribution of your work.
+And you can demand compensation for the damages.

 Online content platforms